-1 Put these words into the correct category below.
-Some may belong to more than one category.

-really take advantage both on the left of often hard as verv lovely London dining table either his because of that turn on even though only faster nobody mmm theirs usual
+- 1 Put these words into the correct category below.
+Some may belong to more than one category. - really take advantage as both on the left of often verv lovely turn on London dining table his either because of even though theirs only faster mmm usual nobody